Hockey Stick Flex Calculator

 Stick length is much more about personal preference and playstyle than mathematic calculation.

-What is Does Hockey Stick Flex Mean And Why Does it Matter?
+What Does Hockey Stick Flex Mean And Why Does it Matter?

-Hockey stick flex refers to the stiffness of a hockey stick, meaning how much the stick bends when force is applied to it during shooting or passing.
-It’s typically measured as a number, usually ranging from about 30 to 120, which represents the amount of force in pounds required to flex the stick one inch.
+Hockey stick flex refers to the stiffness of a hockey stick and dictates how many pounds of force it takes to bend.
+Flex is typically measured as a number, often ranging from about 40 to 120.
 For example, a stick with an 85 flex requires 85 pounds of force to bend one inch.

 The flex of a hockey stick directly impacts shot power and accuracy.
 When a player takes a shot, the stick bends and then snaps back to its original shape, acting like a spring to propel the puck forward.
-A lower flex generates more whip and thus more power, especially for players who may not have the strength to fully utilize a stiffer stick.
+A lower flex generates more whip and thus more power.
+So, why does it matter?
+The answer is in the details.

 What Are Kick Points & How Do They Impact Flex?

-We’ve talked about flex here at the Hockey Stick Flex Calculator too, but what is Kick Point?
+We’ve talked about flex here at the Hockey Stick Flex Calculator too, but there is another important variable we cannot overlook, the kick point.
 A kick point, or flex point, in hockey sticks, is the section of the shaft that bends the most when force is applied.
 This bend determines how the stick unleashes energy onto the puck, playing a vital role in shot power, speed, and control.
 Understanding the different types of kickpoints can help players select a stick that complements their playstyle, optimizing performance on the ice.

 Low Kick Point